IRA Basics: Roth vs. Traditional

 Can my spouse and I each have one?
 Or is the maximum amount limited to a household?

 You each can contribute to your own IRA.
-In fact, the earned income rule can be spread to both spouses if you file a joint return.
-For example, if one spouse didn't work but the other spouse earned $13,000 and both were over 50, each spouse could contribute the maximum $6,500.
+In fact, the earned income rule can be spread to both spouses if you file a joint tax return.
+For example, if one spouse didn't work but the other spouse earned at least $14,000 and both were over 50, each spouse could contribute the maximum $7,000.

 If I have a 401(k) and an IRA, which one should I fund first?

-First, you almost never want to miss out on any employer matching on your 401(k), so funding up to the amount your employer matches comes first.
-Beyond that, I typically recommend money go into whichever vehicle has the lowest costs and broadest choices.
+You almost never want to miss out on any employer matching on your 401(k), so funding that up to the amount your employer matches comes first.
+Beyond that, I typically recommend putting your money into whichever vehicle has the lowest costs and broadest choices.

-No. This tax season you have until April 18 to make a contribution and deduct it on your 2016 tax return.
-Often the tax filing deadline is April 15 of the following year, but it's best to make your contribution earlier.
+No. You have until April 18, 2023, to make a contribution and deduct it on your 2022 tax return.
+However, it's best to make your contribution earlier.

 I've always said investing was simple; I never said taxes were.
 Though there are many exceptions, the answers I've provided to the questions above give you some guidelines to think about and discuss with your tax adviser.
 Tax breaks are always a good thing, and both traditional and Roth IRAs can be beneficial.